horizon-research/hvs_vr_encoding/Readme.md

 ### End-to-End FPS

 The results do not include the image loading time since that's a one-time cost; we preload the images before running.
 FPS is measured under a 1080x960 image.

-(1) Pipeline with: Projection → Lens Correction → Ellipsoid prediction → Color optimizer (w/o Ellipsoid prediction).
+For a fair comparison, Pipeline with: Projection → Lens Correction → Ellipsoid prediction → Color optimizer (w/o Ellipsoid prediction).

 | Config          | Squential SW (pipeline only \| whole loop w. display)
 |:-----------------:|:-------------:|